ecupak/ecupak.github.io/_posts/2025-01-24-dynamic-agents-part1.markdown

 <h4 class="header2-swipe">How They Work</h4>

 Every steering behavior works by calculating a steering force and applying it to the agent's velocity.
-The steering force is the difference between the agent's velocity and the desired velocity of the behavior (thus it steers the agent towards where the behavior wants them to go).
+The steering force is the difference between the agent's velocity and the desired velocity of the behavior (it is a vector); thus, it steers the agent towards where the behavior wants them to go.

 Calculating the steering force will be covered later in the C++ implementation section.
 Let's first look at what we do once we have the steering force:
 - The steering force is truncated by the agent's maximum allowed force.
 - Acceleration is calculated and applied to the agent's velocity.
 - The agent's velocity is then truncated by the agent's maximum allowed velocity.
 - Finally, the agent's velocity is applied to their position.

+The agent can have more than 1 behavior enabled at a time, and the final steering force will be the sum of each behavior's steering force.
+This means the final steering force could be a very large vector that may be inappropriate to apply directly to our agent.
+That is why we set a maximum force and limit the final steering force by it.

 You can easily imagine that the agent's maximum force and velocity might change depending on how they are moving around the world - running on foot, in a car, or on a horse.
 All these different methods of moving around are contained in a Vehicle class (don't get too wrapped up in the name Vehicle - it's just a name to symbolize a method of moving).